-Aleesha Fowler is an associate in the New York office.
+Aleesha Fowler is an associate in the Washington, DC office.
 She represents domestic and international corporate clients on a range of litigation and compliance matters, including criminal and civil investigations brought by the US Department of Justice and the US Securities and Exchange Commission.
 She regularly advises clients on white collar criminal matters, and has significant experience in handling investigations that raise issues under the Foreign Corrupt Practices Act and the US False Claims Act.

 Aleesha's pro bono practice is focused on providing legal advice and representation to incarcerated clients seeking parole and other available remedies.

 Aleesha focuses her practice on white collar criminal defense, corporate compliance, and complex civil litigation that often arises from parallel regulatory investigations.
 She advises individuals and multinational companies on issues related to anti-corruption and fraud, and routinely assists companies in implementing compliance programs that align with regulatory standards.

 Aleesha also has experience in advising multinational clients on supply chain compliance, and is an editor of the firm's Global Supply Chain Compliance Blog.
 She often writes and speaks on matters relating to supply chain due diligence and the risks to supply chains posed by third party business partners.

 She also handles employment matters involving breach of contract issues and state-specific labor and employment laws.

 Represented an individual defendant in a federal litigation that raised allegations of money laundering, wire fraud, and honest services fraud.

 Assisted a multinational construction company in its efforts to redesign and implement a compliance program that aligns with DOJ guidance and regulatory standards.